Three ways to do a two-way ANOVA with Python

 Obtaining p-values

-We can use the scipy.stats method f.sf to check if our obtained F-ratios is above the critical value.
-Doing that we need to use our F-value for each effect and interaction as well as the degrees of freedom for them, and the degree of freedom within.
+We can use the scipy.stats method f.sf to check whether our obtained F-ratios exceed the critical value.
+To do that, we need to use our F-values for each effect and interaction, as well as their degrees of freedom and the degrees of freedom within.

 p_a = stats.f.sf(f_a, df_a, df_w)